 Traffic accidents are a major cause of serious injury and death in America.
 Every day, orthopaedic surgeons see the horrible aftermath of people who choose to drive while under the influence of alcohol or drugs, or do not wear safety belts.

 You can reduce this tragic toll by obeying traffic safety rules, driving defensively, and keeping your vehicle in good mechanical condition.
-Most importantly, wear safety belts, do not drink and drive, and do not text and drive, and always be aware of how medications you are taking might impact your driving.
+Most importantly, wear safety belts, do not drink and drive, do not text and drive, and always be aware of how medications you are taking might impact your driving.

 Many things can distract people when they are driving — children, pets, the radio.
 As wireless technology has expanded, driving distractions have increased to include a range of hand-held devices, such as cell phones, personal digital assistants, and mp3 players.